yasifipo/yasifipo/README.md

 *  content (not part of yaml): not taken into account

 ## .chapter in any path of prez
 Create your table of content by creating a directory tree.
-Each path must have a .chapter.md file, or it will be created automatically (TODO):
+Each path must have a .chapter.md file, or it will be created automatically:
 *  slug: mandatory, url part of the current chapter
 *  title: mandatory, title of chapter
 *  draft: optional, will not be taken into account if set to True